kebeattie/TS--Web-App/README.md

-### A An Ancient Greece fact generator made with React, Node and Express (in Typescript)
+### An Ancient Greece fact generator made with React, Node and Express (in Typescript)